Jean Galea

 Who can invest?

-LendSecured accepts investments from private individuals and registered legal entities.
+LANDE accepts investments from private individuals and registered legal entities.
 The registration process is similar for both, only different type of documentation is requested.

-In order to register on LendSecured, a person must be at least 18 years old and submit 2 types of identification documents.
+In order to register on LANDE, a person must be at least 18 years old and submit 2 types of identification documents.
 Once all KYC and AML procedures are done, the client can invest.

 As for legal entities – upon registration, the representative must upload identification documents and certificate from local company/commercial register that proves the person’s ability to act in the interests of the company.